wiecosystem/Bluetooth/devices/soocare_mi_toothbrush.md

 ## TODO

 * Understand what the uint32 in every UART command is
+* * Seems like a weird checksum, apparently, just applying known values works, but need more research on that
 * * Seems time related, it only increase.
 With commands with size>0x01, it increases at the response too
-* Understand the timestamp format for command 0x03 (and return of command 0x02)
+* Understand the timezone format for command 0x03 (and return of command 0x02)
 * See what command 0x04 does
+* See what's the data read from char 0x0004 after the auth
 * * Never seen it, seemingly unused...
 * Understand what **exactly** is the parameter of command 0x09